Reporting marine oil spills

-Reporting a spill early is critical.
-Oil introduces toxic material into the food chain, degrades beaches and can smother marine organisms.
+Reporting a marine oil spill early is critical.
+Oil introduces toxic material into the food chain, degrades beaches, and can smother marine organisms.

 Don't attempt to clean up the spill yourself - the incident will be investigated and a suitable response made - eg: